sZXZ/UnrealLegoImport/README.md

 import_lego_in_scene.ipynb have code that reads ldraw files

-currently there shoudn't be any submodels in the file
+currently there shouldn't be any submodels in the file